-Have you ever purchased a design or pre-made design element to sell on a print-on-demand (POD) product?
+Have you ever purchased a design or pre-made design element from sites like Creative Fabrica, Placeit, etc. to sell on a print-on-demand (POD) product?
 It’s common for websites to offer designs for a one-time fee or on a subscription plan.
 Teespring has a strict intellectual property policy (IP) and violating this policy can get your listing suspended, lower your trust score, or even get you banned from the site.
 For this reason it’s important to understand the legalities of purchasing design elements to sell on products.
 Let’s take a closer look at how this works.

 Types of licenses

 In most cases you’ll be dealing with non-exclusive licenses when purchasing designs.This means no one holds the exclusive right to be the only person to use the design and many people can purchase and use the same design.

 Sellers who purchase and use non-exclusive designs typically have no legal right to file an IP claim based on the licensed design.
 The only exceptions are if your license specifically provides you with the right to file an IP claim or if you substantially and significantly modify design elements and someone else copies your substantially transformed design (pixel for pixel copy).
 If you file an IP claim based on either of these exceptions Teespring will determine the validity of the claim.